-Under Regulation 41(3) you cannot use personal information which you obtain for the purposes of complying with the Regulations for any other purpose unless you are authorised to do so under another enactment or you have the person's express consent.
-In addition, you are required to provide new clients with the registrable particulars of your practice within the meaning of section 16 of the Data Protection Act 1998 and a statement that any personal data received from the client will only be processed for the purposes of preventing money laundering or terrorist financing and any other purposes to which they have consented.
+Under Regulation 41(3) you cannot use personal information which you obtain for the purposes of complying with the Regulations for any other purpose unless you are authorised to do so under another enactment or you have the person's consent.
+In addition, you are required to provide new clients with the information specified in paragraph 2(3) in Part 2 of Schedule 1 to the Data Protection Act 1998 (interpretation of data protection principles) and a statement that any personal data received from the client will only be processed for the purposes of preventing money laundering or terrorist financing and any other purposes to which they have consented.